-- 1. For those matriculated in Fall 2021 and beyond: - (1) Must have a cumulative GPA of 2.0 or above - (2) Must attend SBU the Fall semester immediately after passing the following courses with a grade of C or better at SUNY Korea: WRT 101, CSE 214, and CSE 215.
-Furthermore, they must attend SBU during their sophomore year or beginning of their junior year.
-[Students who have successfully completed courses beyond CSE 214/215 at SUNY Korea must work with their SUNY Korea CSE Faculty Advisor and SBU CSE Undergraduate Program Coordinator when enrolling in courses at SBU.] - (3) While at SBU, students are required to complete four of the following courses: CSE 216, CSE 220, CSE 303, CSE 310.
-CSE 316.
-CSE 320. and CSE 373. - 2.
-For those matriculated before Fall 2021: - (1) Cum.
-GPA 2.0 or above - (2) C or higher in WRT 101, CSE 114, CSE 214, CSE 215 at SUNY Korea - (3) Sophomore or Junior or Senior year
+2. For students matriculating in Fall 2021 to Fall 2025:

+- (1) Must have a cumulative GPA of 2.0 or above - (2) Must attend SBU in the Fall Semester immediately after passing the following courses with a grade of C or higher at SUNY Korea: WRT 101, CSE 114, CSE 214, and CSE 215.
+Must attend SBU during the sophomore year or the beginning of junior year.
+Students who have completed courses beyond CSE 214/215 at SUNY Korea must consult their SUNY Korea CS Department Coordinator and SBU CS Department Undergraduate Program Manager before enrolling in classes at SBU. - (3) Students are required to complete four of the following courses at SBU: CSE 216, CSE 220, CSE 303, CSE 310, CSE 316, CSE 320, and CSE 373. - 3.
+For students matriculating in or after Fall 2025: - (1) Must have a cumulative GPA of 2.0 or above - (2) Must attend SBU during the Fall Semester immediately after passing the following courses with a grade of C or higher at SUNY Korea: WRT 101, CSE 113, and CSE 214.
+Must attend SBU during their sophomore year or the beginning of their junior year.
+Students who have completed courses beyond CSE 113/214 at SUNY Korea must consult with their SUNY Korea CS Department Coordinator and SBU CS Department Undergraduate Program Manager before enrolling in classes at SBU.